DistributedCollective/Sovryn-smart-contracts/docs/LoanTokenLogicStandard.md

         address collateralTokenAddress,
         address trader,
-        uint256 minEntryPrice, /// Value of loan token in collateral address affiliateReferrer, /// The user was brought by the affiliate (referrer). bytes calldata loanDataBytes /// Arbitrary order data.
+        uint256 minEntryPrice, /// Value of loan token in collateral address affiliateReferrer /// The user was brought by the affiliate (referrer).
     )
         external
         payable